kylejones200/psis_4700_applied_ai/webslides/topic_Modeling-Has-Changed.md

 ## Inference as the New Science

-We test the limits of general models.
+We test the limits of general models
-We adapt them to domains.
+We adapt them to domains
 We design guardrails and alignment layers

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.